← back to blog

-Meanwhile, over in Rust, error handling actually makes sense.
-They use this thing called Result<T, E>, and it basically forces you to deal with both success and failure cases explicitly.
-It's clean, it's predictable, and best of all, it feels like part of the language - not an afterthought.
+meanwhile, over in rust, error handling actually makes sense. they use this thing called Result<T, E>, and it basically forces you to deal with both success and failure cases explicitly. it's clean, predictable, and best of all, it feels like part of the language -- not a random intern's project.

 try {